dimitriBouteille/wp-orm/README.md

 ## Introduction

-Simply put, wp-orm is a library that makes it easy to manipulate a Wordpress database via the Eloquent ORM.
-The objective of this library is to **simplify the manipulation of the Wordpress database** on large projects - you can also use it for small projects:p
+Simply put, wp-orm is a library that makes it easy to manipulate a WordPress database via the Eloquent ORM.
+The objective of this library is to **simplify the manipulation of the WordPress database** on large projects - you can also use it for small projects.

 > Eloquent is an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
 When using Eloquent, each database table has a corresponding "Model" that is used to interact with that table.
 In addition to retrieving records from the database table, Eloquent models allow you to insert, update, and delete records from the table as well.